brownman/LIBRARY/README.md

 $ source /tmp/library.cfg               #export function: use() , use_sh() , finder(), updatedb1()
 ```

-- Expose:
+- Extending the Library:
 ```
-$ cat /tmp/target                       #current index
+$ cat /tmp/target                       #current list of library files
+#Example: here we update the bank of files in our library:
 $ touch BANK/my_file.cfg                #USER ACTION
 $ touch BANK/my_file.sh                 #USER ACTION
+#Example: here we index the new added files:
 $ updatedb1                             #update the index:  after adding new files ( under BANK/ )
+$ cat /tmp/target                       #current list of library files
 $ finder my_file                        #will print the location of the new file: my_file.cfg
-$ finder my_file                        #will print the location of the new file: my_file.sh
+$ finder my_file sh                     #will print the location of the new file: my_file.sh
 ```

 - **Use:**
-- Example: for enabling the command: print ok
+- Example: for enabling the shell-command: print ok
 ```
 $ cat /tmp/target | grep print          #if you want to make sure that file: print.cfg is indexed
 $ use print                             #it source file: print.cfg (wherever located)